Aliases for PSMC3 Gene

 GeneCards Summary for PSMC3 Gene

 PSMC3 (Proteasome 26S Subunit, ATPase 3) is a Protein Coding gene.
 Diseases associated with PSMC3 include hiv-1.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are Epstein-Barr virus infection and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include hydrolase activity and ATPase activity.

 UniProtKB/Swiss-Prot for PSMC3 Gene

 The 26S protease is involved in the ATP-dependent degradation of ubiquitinated proteins.
 The regulatory (or ATPase) complex confers ATP dependency and substrate specificity to the 26S complex (By similarity).
 In case of HIV-1 infection, suppresses Tat-mediated transactivation.